-When people think of resistance bands, they usually think of rehab and a little light aerobics for the elderly.
+When people think of resistance bands, they usually think of rehab and a little light aerobics for older people.
 Nothing could be further from the truth.
-Resistance band bodybuilding is an excellent way to build muscle, especially if you can’t make it to the gym.
+Resistance band bodybuilding is an excellent way to build muscle, especially if you can’t get to the gym.

 Studies show that resistance band bodybuilding is equally effective as free weights, even in the more prominent compound movements such as the squat.
 So if you’re looking to build muscle with resistance bands, you’ve come to the right place.

-Research also shows that virtually all the benefits of resistance training are likely to be achieved in two 15- to 20-min training sessions a week.
+Research also shows that virtually all the benefits of resistance training are likely to be achieved in two weekly 15- to 20-min training sessions.
 In the early 1900s, Eugene Sandow, the founding father of bodybuilding, sold a home device that used rubber resistance bands for strength training.
+Let’s look at how influential resistance bands can be in building muscle.

 The Benefits of Resistance Band Bodybuilding

 Studies suggest that there isn’t much difference between training with resistance bands and free weights.
 The body can’t tell the difference between the two!

 Both provide resistance, which you can progressively increase, and both allow a free range of movement.
 So there is little difference in how you can pack on muscle and burn fat between free weights and resistance bands.

 The Muscle-Mind Connection